Introduction

 Common Founder Mistakes

-Many founders misunderstand what it means to be AI-native.
+Many founders misunderstand AI-native.

 Mistake 1: Adding AI Without Strategy

-AI must support meaningful business objectives.
+AI must serve clear business goals.

 Mistake 2: Automating Poor Processes

-Automation amplifies efficiency.
+Automation multiplies efficiency.

 Mistake 3: Ignoring Human Oversight

-AI works best when combined with human expertise.
+AI works best with human expertise.

-Founders should design systems that balance automation and control.
+Design systems that balance automation and control.

 Mistake 4: Chasing Hype

-Successful companies solve real problems.
+Winning firms solve real problems.

 Building an AI-Native Company

-Founders interested in building AI-native organizations should focus on several key principles.
+Founders building AI-native firms should focus on:

 Start With Problems